rlemaitre-ledger/armored-type-safety-with-iron/slides.md

 ## What is Iron?

-Type constraint library in Scala 3
+Type constraint library in Scala 3 []{.devicon-scala-plain .colored} created by Raphaël Fromentin.

-Created by Raphaël Fromentin
+It enables binding constraints to a specific type.

 ## What is a constraint?